 That, in a nutshell, is what we are doing in this field: looking not just for a bird but for renewal.
 We can see new things, develop new skills, and experience new growth.
 And when Meena hears the slurred whistle that signals the meadowlark’s presence, you can see it in her eyes: this,this is what we’re here to learn.

 Robyn Bailey hasn’t been in Ithaca long.
 An Alabama native with one degree in biology and another in fisheries and wildlife, she arrived here in the dead of winter.
 Despite the unfamiliar intensity and duration of the cold weather, however, she has good reasons for enrolling in the SFO course.
-One is professional; she works in the Cornell Lab as a project assistant for YardMap, a citizen-science program working to create a nationwide network of wildlife-friendly gardens and yards.
-Though she’s been birding for five or six years, she wants more experience.
+One is professional; she works in the Cornell Lab and though she’s been birding for five or six years, she wants more experience.
 “It’s important to continue refining field skills, especially as an ornithologist,” she says.
 The most important piece of knowledge, in her estimation, has been the course’s discussion of sounds.
 “Steve’s coverage of woodpeckers, of vocalizations and drumming patterns, has cued me into several resources and mnemonics,” Robyn says.
 “It’s really the next level of birding as a hobby and a profession.”

 At the same time, the course is also a social opportunity, helping her meet more people in the birding community of her new hometown, as well as learning about local hotspots she couldn’t find on her own.
 “The biggest draw is the field trips,” Robyn says.
 “I need that collective experience in which back road to take or which pond will have a special bird on it.”